 This is something that tends to shock a lot of people, especially when you take into consideration that USDA Prime beef is more expensive to purchase.
 There are certain standards that are placed on meat.

 Interestingly, if the USDA Prime beef was grass-fed, this can have a negative effect on the overall grading of the meat.
 This is because grass-fed beef is typically leaner and healthier.
 This means that the cuts have less marbling and fat.

-The vast majority of USDA Prime beef is grain fed because this helps to improve the marbling of the meat, and it helps to fatten the beef.
-It’s the marbling and intramuscular fat that makes the USDA prime beef taste tender and juicy.
+The vast majority of USDA Prime beef is grain-fed because this helps to improve the marbling of the meat, and it helps to fatten the beef.
+It’s the marbling and intramuscular fat that make the USDA prime beef taste tender and juicy.
 Without it, the meat can become tough and dry fairly quickly when it is being cooked.

 While grass-fed USDA beef tends to have a lower rating overall, this does not mean that the cut of meat is bad, which is what a lot of people assume.
 It simply means that the meat is not going to be as tender and juicy.
 If you are avoiding fatty meats, this can actually be a positive thing.